Chironomus samoensis Edwards 1928

-Although this species does not occur in the Oriental Region, the description is included to indicate why the supposed records of this species are based on mis-identification.
+Although this species does not occur in the Oriental Region, the description is included to indicate why the supposed records of this species in other regions, such as the Oriental rregion, are based on mis-identification.

 Original Description of C. samoensis: Insects of Samoa Part VI.
 Fasc.
 2, Nematocera.